ThomWright/squeeze/docs/background.md

   - Pull – e.g. consumers pulling messages off a queue
 - For backpressure to work in a push-based system, upstream systems need to know when to stop sending traffic.
 - A couple of ways to implement this:
-  - Explicit: downstream systems sending extra data in responses about how loaded the system is which the upstream system can use as an indicator of load
+  - Explicit: downstream systems sending data to the client indicating it is congested or overloaded
+    - "Please don't give me any more work, I'm very busy"
-    - e.g. ECN in TCP
+    - e.g. ECN in TCP, HTTP 429 or 503, gRPC RESOURCE_EXHAUSTED
     - Requires more coupling between services
-    - "Please don't give me any more work, I'm very busy"
-  - Implicit: upstream systems can detect increased load or certain error responses e.g. HTTP 429 or gRPC RESOURCE_EXHAUSTED
+  - Implicit: upstream systems inferring congestion or overload
     - "My colleague looks very overworked, perhaps I won't give them any more tasks to do"
+    - e.g. connection timeouts, refused connections, request timeouts, increasing latency
+    - Requires some guesswork, symptoms are not always caused by congestion
+      - E.g. connection timeouts can happen when firewalls drop packets

 ## Server-side vs client-side